 Is Wisconsin home to America’s Swiss cheese capital?
 Yes, it’s in Monroe just west of Janesville.
 However, because the state’s regulatory system is so modernized there’s very few holes to jump through in terms of licensing or permits.
 You’ve basically got two options here:

-The next logical step for any about-to-be cheesehead is to ensure your brand’s financials are centralized in a benefit-filled and startup-friendly banking institution with its own checking/savings accounts.
+The next logical step is to ensure your brand’s financials are centralized in a benefit-filled and startup-friendly banking institution with its own checking/savings accounts.
 Don’t get your personal accounts into the mix.
-It makes tax time a complete nightmare.

 Take Action: We know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.